Dev-Op5/localssl/README.md

 >
 > The generated Root CA is following the current standard of **x509v3 Subject Alternative Name** that required by modern browser just like [Chrome](https://www.thesslstore.com/blog/security-changes-in-chrome-58/) and [MacOS/Safari](https://support.apple.com/en-us/HT210176) announced on the linked articles.
 And that's why the browsers will mark this Root CA as **Trusted and Valid** SSL issuer.

-After doing the Root CA initialization, it is recommended to *register your Root CA* to every browser you need by import the RootCA's `*.crt` file into the browser settings.
+After doing the Root CA initialization, it is recommended to _register your Root CA_ to every browser you need by import the RootCA's `*.crt` file into the browser settings.

 - Chrome Setting (_also applied in Chromium, Edge, Vivaldi, Brave_) : open the link `chrome://settings/certificates` in your Chrome Address Bar -> then switch to **Authorities** tab -> click the **Import** button and add your `001-RootCA*.crt` from `/etc/localssl.certs` folder.
 - Firefox Setting : refer to [this article](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox) or open the `about:preferences` from Firefox Address Bar -> then type to search "Certificates" -> then click the button `View Certificates`.
 The Certificate Manager window will open, and you can import the `*.crt` on the **Authorities** tab.
 - Android Chrome Setting : transfer your `001-RootCA.crt` to your Android device, open Android setting, in **Security** section select `Encryption & Credentials` -> `Install a certificate` -> `CA certificate` -> then select the transferred certificate. _Note:_ eventually this custom self-signed Root CA will only be used by Android Chrome Browser and/or WebView apps that using chrome browser as their engine.
 Other apps (or native apps) don't trust self-signed certificates installed.

-Don't worry, you just need to do this one time only, _except_ you made changes/remove/and-or recreate of your RootCA.
+Don't worry, you just need to do this one time only, _unless_ you made changes/remove/and-or recreate of your RootCA.

 > :thumbsup: **to make Valid Self-Signed SSL accessed from other devices (inside same local network)**
 >
 > You can copy your `001-RootCA*.crt` to other machine and do the certificate's import mechanism like explained above to make the other device (within the same local network) could recognized your Root CA as a Valid & Trusted CA issuer.

 ### 4. REGISTER THE CLIENT CA